Huski-Git/3DMark-Score/README.md

 3DMark is a benchmarking tool that is run on a particular PC and runs a simulation.
 This simulation primarily takes into account the GPU and the CPU and sees the different kind of intensities they are able to handle with ease.
 At the end of the simulation, it provides a 3DMark Score where the higher value indicates that it has a higher average performance throughout all different graphic settings.

 ## Aim
-In This capstone project, we will be attempting to predict the 3DMark Score a particular computer build will have and thus we will be able to have an idea of whether they will be running smoothly or not.
+In this project, I will be attempting to predict the 3DMark Score a particular computer build will have and thus we will be able to have an idea of whether they will be running smoothly or not.

 ## Motivation
 I am an aspiring data scientist who is all about new tech!
 I try to keep myself up to date with the latest gadgets that the public has access to.
-As someone who uses computers on a daily basis for both gaming and work, I like to keep all my software running as smoothly/fast as possible , within reason.
+As someone who uses computers on a daily basis for both gaming and work, I like my software running as smoothly/fast as possible , within reason.

+## The Data
+This data set was kindly provided by [UL](https://benchmarks.ul.com/?_ga=2.90438675.845709998.1584355578-1822667800.1580462866).
+Special Thanks to *P. Virtanen* for helping me by giving my insights on what I should look out for.

+## EDA

+I inspected all the variables within the dataset and removed any abnormalities where there were physical limitations.
+I also removed any simulations that had a 3DMark Score of 0 as it may have indicated that the simulation was interrupted midway / malfunctions.

+## Count Vectorising